Pinus contorta: Distribution

 Pinus contorta occurs from upper, dry montane forests to the subalpine region of western North America.
 It can be found on the western side of the Cascades, in inland British Columbia, and on the Rocky Mountains in Alberta, except where it is too high and dry.
 Lodgepole pine can tolerate relatively hostile environments such as high-elevation volcanic rock in Central Oregon (e.g. Crater Lake) and thin soils on the eastern slope of the Cascades.
 Further south, the species can be found in higher elevations up to 3350 m above sea level, particularly in southern Colorado.
 It is rare in lowland rain forests.
 Shore pine can be found in very infertile soils in coastal regions from Southeast Alaska to Northern California.

 Lodgepole and shore pine can be found intermingled (and apparently hybridized) north of Puget Sound.
 Less dependent on fire, tamarack pine can be found in California's upper mountains and mingled with lodgepole in Oregon.
 Pinus contorta can be found in the closed-cone pine forest of coastal California.

 Ecology

-Pinus contorta is a fire-dependent species, requiring wildfires to maintain healthy populations of diverse ages.
-The thin bark of the lodgepole pine minimizes its defense to fire, although the heat of fire opens the cones to release the seeds.
-This allows the species to regenerate and maintain its place in the forest habitat.
-It otherwise fares poorly in crowds as other species are more shade tolerant, although some (e.g. firs) are more susceptible to fire.